 Local SEO has a great potential for all types of businesses with a physical location, even for those without them.
 There is relatively less stiff competition, higher relevance, and visibility, and that’s because local SEO is separate from Google’s algorithm for a national search.
+And you can always get an upper hand if you decide to buy backlinks.

 Add 3-pack listings to it and you have a great mix of online success.
 Having said that, most SEO tactics are devised for businesses with one physical location.
 What if there is more than one location?